|

 the coup de grâce.

-In an effort to put a good face on the occupation of Georgia, Lenin wrote to Orjonikidze after the
+In an effort to put a good face on the

-urging him to come to terms with the fallen Menshevik régime.
-'I must remind
+the fallen Menshevik régime.
+'I must remind you that the internal and

-Communists not the application of the Russian stereotype, but . . . an
+requires of the Georgian Communists not the application of the Russian

-original tactic, based upon greater concessions to the petty bourgeois
+stereotype, but . . . an original tactic, based upon greater concessions to

-into a coalition and had embarked for Europe,
+declined to enter into a coalition and had embarked for Europe,

 with the full intention of turning the Georgian issue into an international